-- 15.08 Private schools shall locate within the institutional and community uses identified on Map 8, or within the business area identified on Map 6. - 15.09 When considering the appropriateness of a private school contemplated by Policy 15.08 herein, the County shall consider adherence to the policies identified in Section 13 and the requirements of a Master site development plan as identified in Appendix B.
+- 15.08 Private schools shall locate within the areas identified on Map 8. - 15.09 When considering the appropriateness of a private school contemplated by Policy 15.08 herein, the County shall consider adherence to the policies identified in Section 13 and the requirements of a master site development plan as identified in Appendix B.